FrankVanDeVen/LaserMaze/README.md

 # LaserMaze
-Ardyboy version form the game Laser Maze
+Arduboy version form the game Laser Maze

 Laser Maze is a game in which you have to use mirrors to bend the light of a laser beam (the arrow) so that you hit the targets (open circles) on the playing field.